-There is a convenient icon to COPY the ARN to the clipboard.
+There is a convenient COPY-icon on the left-hand-side to COPY the ARN to the clipboard:

 Click the COPY icon.

 Copy the ARN for encode and decode into the state machine definition.

 When you copied the JSON into the Definition editor, the rendering of your state machine should have automatically refreshed.
 If not, press the REFRESH button.